dschapman/dschapman-com/content/notes/What we lost when we stopped reading.md

 My thoughts:

-- Maybe this shows how little I read opinion pieces but are they just short you should read pieces?
+- Maybe this shows how little I read opinion pieces but are they just short "you should read" pieces?
 - Very in line with [[Reclaiming Conversation]]

 Tags: [[Articles]]